 - You or any other person who has an interest in it, unless you rent your interest to another owner as his or her main home and the other owner pays a fair rental price under a shared equity financing agreement

 - A member of your family or of a family of any other person who has an interest in it, unless the family member uses it as his or her main home and pays a fair rental price

 - Anyone under an agreement that lets you use some other dwelling unit

 - Anyone at less than fair rental price

 There's a special rule if you use a dwelling unit as a residence and rent it for fewer than 15 days.
 In this case, don't report any of the rental income and don't deduct any expenses as rental expenses.

 Another special rule applies if you rent part of your home to your employer and provide services for your employer in that rented space.
 In this case, report the rental income.
-You can deduct mortgage interest, qualified mortgage insurance premiums, real estate taxes, and personal casualty losses for the rented part, subject to any limitations, but don't deduct any business expenses.
+You can deduct mortgage interest, real estate taxes, and personal casualty losses from Federally declared disasters for the rented part, subject to any limitations, but don't deduct any business expenses.
 For information on these limits, refer to Publication 587, Business Use of Your Home (Including Use by Daycare Providers).

 If you have a rental income, you may be subject to the Net Investment Income Tax (NIIT).
 For more information, refer to Topic No. 559.